 “Hello again.” said the boy.
 “Why wouldn't the lobster share his toys?”

-“I don’t know.” said The Moonwitch, 'Why wouldn't the monster share his toys?"
+“I don’t know.” said The Moonwitch, 'Why wouldn't the lobster share his toys?"

 “Because he was shellfish.”